clojure/java.jmx/README.md

 0. Clone the repo
 1. Make sure you have maven installed
-2. Run the maven build: `mvn package` will produce a JAR file in the target directory, and run all tests with the most recently-released build of Clojure (currently 1.3.0 alpha n).
+2. Run the maven build: `mvn install` will produce a JAR file in the target directory, and run all tests with the most recently-released build of Clojure (currently 1.3.0 alpha n).